March 2021

 sending them into loops, oiled axles, added decals, repainted them and did

-everything to them that we knew we would never be able to do
+that we knew we would never be able to do

 to any real car we would ever own.
 They were poor training for life